Armistice of 22 June 1940: Choice of Compiègne

-When Adolf Hitler received word from the French government that it wished to negotiate an armistice, he selected the Compiègne Forest as the place for the negotiations.
-Given that Compiègne had been the site of the 1918 Armistice, which ended World War I with Germany's surrender, Hitler used the location as a supreme moment of revenge for Germany over France.
-He decided that the signing should take place in the same rail carriage, the Compiègne Wagon, where the Germans had signed the 1918 Armistice.
+When Adolf Hitler received word from the French government that it wished to negotiate an armistice, he selected Compiègne Forest as the place for the negotiations.
+Compiègne had been the site of the 1918 Armistice, which ended World War I with Germany's surrender.
+As an act of revenge Hitler held the signing in the Compiègne Wagon, the same rail carriage where the Germans had signed the 1918 Armistice.
+The preamble describes the German view of the World War I Armistice, including accusations of Allied breaches.
+The preamble states, "On 11 November 1918, in this railcar, the time of suffering for the German people began."
+The preamble goes on to claim that the choice of the forest of Compiègne for this new armistice will re-establish "justice", and end Germany's "deepest humiliation".

 In the last sentence of the preamble, the drafters inserted: "However, Germany does not have the intention to use the armistice conditions and armistice negotiations as a form of humiliation against such a valiant opponent", referring to the French forces.
-In Article 3, Clause 2, the drafters stated that their intention was not to heavily occupy North-West France after the cessation of hostilities with Britain.
+In Article 3, Clause 2, the drafters said that Germany did not intend to heavily occupy north-west France after the cessation of hostilities with Britain.

 William Shirer, who was present on that day, reported, "I am but fifty yards from him. [...]
 I have seen that face many times at the great moments of his life.
 But today!
 It is afire with scorn, anger, hate, revenge, triumph."
 Then, on 21 June 1940, in the same railway carriage in which the 1918 Armistice had been signed (removed from a museum building and placed exactly where it was in 1918), Hitler sat in the same chair in which Marshal Ferdinand Foch had sat when he faced the representatives of the defeated German Empire.
-After listening to the reading of the preamble, Hitler – in a calculated gesture of disdain for the French delegates – exited the carriage, as Foch had done in 1918, leaving the negotiations to the chief of the Oberkommando der Wehrmacht (High Command of the Armed Forces), General Wilhelm Keitel.
+After listening to the reading of the preamble, Hitler—in a calculated gesture of disdain for the French delegates—exited the carriage, as Foch had done in 1918, leaving the negotiations to the chief of the Oberkommando der Wehrmacht (High Command of the Armed Forces), General Wilhelm Keitel.
 The negotiations lasted one day, until the evening of 22 June 1940: General Huntziger had to discuss the terms by phone with the French government representatives, who had fled to Bordeaux, mainly with the newly nominated defence minister, General Maxime Weygand.